 Important messages were referred for action.
 Many of the messages were daily chatter however and it was a case of decoding and interpreting as quickly as possible to find the important ones.

 The Allies used this intelligence to plan their attacks.
 They also fed the Nazis false information.
-Confusing the Nazis allowed the Allies to carry out their real plans in suprise.
+Confusing the Nazis allowed the Allies to carry out their real plans in surprise.

 The Allies had to be careful to not to intervene too much.
 The Nazis needed to believe that the Enigma code was secure.
 Unfortunately the Allies were unable to action every piece of intelligence for this reason.
 They walked a fine line between changing the direction of the way and giving away their secret.

 Bletchley Park is the perfect place for those nostalgic for the past.
+It’s a nostalgic day trip from London.
 It appeals to people who appreciate brilliant minds or are interested in the history of computing.
 The beautiful site is interesting and the displays are engaging.
 It is an easy day trip from London by car or rail.

 Displays are set up to accommodate large numbers of guests however it is quieter to visit on a week day.
 We visited on a weekend and it was busy when we went.
 It took us around 2 hours to see everything moving at a steady pace.